ewertoncarreira/GAMESAPI/README.md

 **Example:**
 ```
 {
-    err: "authorization token is required"
+    "err": "authorization token is required"
 }
 ```
-Another possible response 400 occurs when parameter id is not provided:
+Another possible response 400 occurs when query parameter id is not provided:
 **Example:**
 ```
 {
-    err: "parameter id is required"
+    "err": "parameter id is required"
 }
 ```
 ##### ERROR | 403